MarcelRobeer/text_explainability/README.md

 Clone this repository and install via `pip3 install -e .` or locally run `python3 setup.py install`.

 ## Example usage
-Run files in `example_usage.py` to see an example of how the package can be used.
+Run lines in `example_usage.py` to see an example of how the package can be used.

 ## Contributors
 - Marcel Robeer